wdbm/abstraction/README.md

 # logging

-Updating logging procedures is under consideration because of logging conflicts.
+Updating logging procedures is under consideration because of possible logging conflicts.
 It could be beneficial currently to run using Bash anonymous pipes, in a way like the following:

 ```Bash
 python script.py 2> >(grep -E -v "INFO|DEBUG")